HowdyChad/NextNet/README.md

 Ultimately, the Client App is built and exported to the API's /wwwroot folder.
 That is where ASP.NET serves static files so it made sense to me to output them there.
 I didn't need any other files in wwwroot besides what gets generated from NextJs so this works for me.

-In the package.json the export goes to /wwwroot folder of the API with the added ` -o ../NextNet.API/wwwroot`
+In the package.json the export goes to /wwwroot folder of the API with distDir in `next.config.js`

 ## Dev experience